 Tired of playing on filthy, worn-out pickleball nets?
 Do you want to make sure your indoor/outdoor pickleball equipment lasts a lifetime?
-This blog post will lead you through some practical and simple techniques to clean and maintain pickleball nets.
+This blog post will lead you through some practical and simple techniques to clean and maintain both Permanent pickleball net vs portable pickleball net.
 Whether you’re a seasoned player or a newcomer, it’s critical to maintain your equipment for peak performance.
 Therefore, let’s figure out how to keep your nets in good shape.

 Tools & Materials Needed

 Assuming you will be pickling your own ball nets, you will need the following tools and materials:

 - A very large vat or container to soak the nets in

 - A way to hang the nets while they soak (we recommend a clothesline or something similar)

 - Mild detergent